Chris Cleaver

-Christopher William Cleaver (born 24 March 1979 in Hitchin) is a former English football midfielder who last played for Finnish Veikkausliiga side SJK.
+Christopher William Cleaver (born 24 March 1979 in Hitchin) is an English former football midfielder who last played for Finnish Veikkausliiga side SJK.

 He was a schoolboy at Norwich City, but started his senior career at Peterborough United.
 Following loan-spells at Grantham Town, King's Lynn and Cambridge City, he moved to Finland to play for TP-Seinäjoki.
 He then played for FF Jaro, AC Allianssi and Swedish side GIF Sundsvall, before returning to Finland to play for TPS and SJK until 2013.
 After his football career Cleaver has worked as a football agent.